sageshoyu/docs-opmanual_sky/book/opmanual_sky/15-highschool-build/110-Build-Part1-Instructions.md

    <img style='width:216px' src="photos/no_image.png"/>
 </figure>

-Remark: LEDs are directional, meaning that electricity can only flow in one direction through the element.
+Remark: LEDs have polarity, meaning that electricity can only flow in one direction through the element.
 This is why the direction we insert the LED is important.

 2) Insert the cathode (the **short** end) of the LED into one of the open holes near pin #6.
 Make sure that this pin is **not in the +3V or GDN rails**.